+The Aid in the prevention/elimination of slums/blight National Objective is met by demolition activities, which do not count toward the 70% low/mod income requirement.

-CDBG funded demolition and/or clearance activities prevent or eliminate slums and blight on a spot basis, and therefore, do not meet the National Objective of assisting low/mod income persons.
-In addition, Administration & Planning dollars, Fair Housing, and Section 108 cannot count toward the 70% low/mod requirement.
+Administration & Planning dollars, Fair Housing, and Section 108 cannot count toward the 70% low/mod income requirement.

-The City must designate the 6 Priority Needs (Housing, Homeless, Other Special Needs, Community Development, Economic Development, and Administration, Planning and Management) as High or Low Priority.
-If activities are designated as High priority, they are expected to be funded during FY 2021.
-If designated as Low Priority, activities may not be funded during FY 2021.
-All of the priorities needs are ranked High Priority, except for Other Special Needs, which is ranked Low Priority.
-The City may support applications for other funding, if those activities are consistent with the needs identified in the 2020-2024 Five-Year Consolidated Plan.
+Priority Needs (Housing, Homeless, Other Special Needs, Community Development, Economic Development, and Administration, Planning and Management) must be designated as High or Low Priority.
+High Priority Needs are expected to be funded during FY2023, while Low Priority Needs may not.
+All are ranked High Priority, except for Other Special Needs.
+Other Special Needs projects may be supported by other means, if consistent with the 2020-2024 Five-Year Consolidated Plan.

-One of the biggest obstacles to addressing underserved needs is the age of Rockford's housing stock.
-78% of the City's housing stock was built in 1979 or prior.
-The cost to rehabilitate homes to bring them up to code is expensive, due to lead-based paint requirements and the cost of deferred maintenance.
-In addition, there is a potential for the homes to be considered historic.
+There are several obstacles to addressing underserved needs in Rockford.
+The first is aging housing stock located in Rockford, with 78% of homes having been built before 1978.
+The cost to rehabilitate homes to bring them up to code is expensive due to lead-based paint requirements and the cost of deferred maintenance.
+In addition, there is a potential for homes to be considered historic.
 The materials needed to meet historic standards are usually more expensive and may need to be custom-ordered, which increases the construction time to complete the project.
-Most of the City's rehabilitation projects will require lead licensed contractors, which are limited in quantity and in high demand for other housing programs in the region
+The combination of those two long standing issues with the recent supply chain problems and price hikes means that projects take longer and cost more.
+Another obstacle is that most of the City's rehab projects will require lead licensed contractors, which are limited in supply and in high demand for other housing programs in the region.